Fact One: You are a True, Proven, Real Life Winner. No B.S.

 Men just don’t get that when it comes to themselves, there are different cultural rules for the genders.
 They don’t get that there are different interpretations…but ask the guy if the action would be OK for his buddy and he’d tell his buddy, “Don’t be a moron.”

-Deep down, men aren’t THAT stupid.
+Deep down in the prefrontal cortex, men aren’t THAT stupid.

 They come to realize that if they sexted to someone they were attracted to…well…that person now has evidence for that person’s burial.
 Men realize that right AFTER they hit “Send.”
+Men have a slow learning curve.

 Men tend to not sabotage other men as women sabotage other women.
 They are better at Self Nuclear Implosion.